autovelop/playthos/README.md

 GoGG! is a game engine being developed for a planned game editor called GG!Edit.

 #### Targeted platforms:
-PC - Windows, MacOS, Linux
+- PC:Windows, MacOS, Linux
-Mobile - Android, iOS
+- Mobile: Android, iOS
-Other - Web, ARM
+- Other: Web, ARM

 Currently the engine is actively being developed for Linux and Android untill a stable alpha version is completed.